kgoba/ft8_lib/README.md

 I'm currently working on decoding, which still needs refactoring.
 The code is not yet really a library, rather a collection of routines and example code.

+Incremental decoding (processing during the 15 second window) is something that I would like to explore, but haven't started.

+FT4 is not supported, but I would like to add it one day soon.

 These features are low on my priority list:
 * Contest modes
 * Compound callsigns with country prefixes and special callsigns

 # What to do with it

 You can generate 15-second WAV files with your own messages as a proof of concept or for testing purposes.
-They can either be played back or opened directly from WSJT-X. To do that, run ```make``` and build ```gen_ft8```.
-Then run it.
+They can either be played back or opened directly from WSJT-X. To do that, run ```make```.
+Then run ```gen_ft8```.
 Currently messages are modulated at 1000-1050 Hz.

+You can decode 15-second (or shorter) WAV files with ```decode_ft8```.
+This is only an example application and does not support live processing/recording, for that you could use third party code (PortAudio, for example).

 # References and credits

 Thanks to Robert Morris, AB1HL, whose Python code (https://github.com/rtmrtmrtmrtm/weakmon) inspired this and helped to test various parts of the code.

 This would not of course be possible without the original WSJT-X code, which is mostly written in Fortran (http://physics.princeton.edu/pulsar/K1JT/wsjtx.html).
-I believe that is the only 'documentation' of the FT8 protocol available, and the source code was used as such in this project.

 Thanks to Mark Borgerding for his FFT implementation (https://github.com/mborgerding/kissfft).
 I have included a portion of his code.